advanced-go/example-domain/README.md

 }
 ~~~

 Package service provides the following uniform interfaces, and has tests for the supporting packages.
+Also included is a search endpoint.

 ~~~
 // Resource identifier